Biden to Name Longtime Aide Antony Blinken as Secretary of State: Report

 On Sunday night, Bloomberg News and the New York Times reported that Joe Biden plans to name his longtime aide Antony Blinken as secretary of state, one of the most consequential hirings to date of the incoming administration.

-Blinken, 58, served as Biden’s national security adviser during his time as vice-presidency, eventually becoming deputy secretary of state under President Obama from 2015 to 2017.
+Blinken, 58, served as Biden’s national security adviser during his time as vice-president, eventually becoming deputy secretary of state under President Obama from 2015 to 2017.
 Bloomberg News also reports that

 Jake Sullivan, 43, who served as Biden’s national security adviser after Blinken — as well as deputy chief of staff to Hillary Clinton while she was secretary of state — will be named national security adviser.
 In addition, the Times reports that Biden will name 35-year Foreign Service veteran Linda Thomas-Greenfield as ambassador to the United Nations.
 The president-elect is also expected to reestablish that role as a cabinet-level position.